ElektraInitiative/libelektra/doc/BUILDSERVER.md

 }
 ```

-Suppose we have a bash script `test.sh` in the root of our git repository.
+Suppose we have a bash script `test.sh` in the root of our Git repository.
 This script can be executed inside one of our Docker images by using the
 `withDockerEnv` function: